 HIPAA is a piece of legislation designed to simplify, standardize, and solidify healthcare industry processes.
 From security to ease of communication between doctors, the policy seeks to provide guidelines and support for organizations that handle personal health information.

-The five distinct titles within HIPAA break it apart into sections.
+The five distinct titles within HIPAA are broken into sections including:

 HIPAA Privacy Rule (effective in 2003)